polymerchm/rpi-doorbot/README.md

 ### doorSwitch.py

-- watches for changs in amagnetic reed switches
+- watches for changes in amagnetic reed switches
 - logs the changes and timestamp to redis

+### updateIDCache.py

+- at designated interval, refreshed local ID tab list on redis

+---

+### initializeRedis.py

+- set redis into its base state

+---

 ### Pinout for HAT